Anger Management Counselling in London and Online

-Can Counselling, Therapy & CBT Help with Anger Issues?
+Can Anger Management Counselling Help with Anger Issues?

 The short answer is yes: psychological, talking therapies are effective in treating Anger Management problems.
 Several studies have demonstrated that whatever the type of therapy or counselling, there is a strong effect on the reduction of symptoms.
-In particular, Cognitive Behavioural Therapy (CBT) for Anger problems has shown a 76% success rate in reducing anger scores .
+In particular, CBT Therapy for Anger problems has shown a 76% success rate in reducing anger scores .

-How many Anger Management counselling, therapy or CBT sessions do I need?
+How many Anger Management counselling sessions do I need?

 For some initial results to be seen when working with angry feelings, in terms of reduction in physical, emotional and behavioural symptoms, an average of at least 8 sessions is recommended.
 That is as little as two months of therapy on a weekly basis.

-What does Therapy for Anger Management Difficulties Involve?
+What does Counselling for Anger Management Difficulties Involve?